This criterion includes the following aspects:

 - Intonation – if your voice is rising and falling and contributes to enhancing the meaning of what you say.

-Also, there are a number of constantly mispronounced sounds depending on your native language.
+- There are a number of constantly mispronounced sounds depending on your native language.
 For example Spanish speakers struggle with the “H” sounds, Asians can struggle with “Ls” and “Rs”.
 You need to be aware of the sounds present in English that are not present in your own language.
-Here is a useful guide showing the challenges each language group might have with English.

-Speak into your phone, and get it all transcribed, the words you are not saying clearly will show up as incorrect on your phone.
+- Speak into your phone, and get it all transcribed, the words you are not saying clearly will show up as incorrect on your phone.
 These are the words you need to improve.
-In the podcast I mention this in more detail but the key is to find a balance between enunciating for clarity, and sounding natural.

 IELTS is a challenging exam and there is no ‘magic’ way to get a high band score if your English isn’t good enough.
 Still, using some of these tips and techniques should help you to perform to the best of your ability and get the level you deserve.